lucamotion/kaltsit/README.md

 Kaltsit automatically routes all interactions, and supports slash commands (obviously), buttons, select menus, modals, and autocomplete.
 Context menu interactions are not supported at this time.

 Like the tagline says, everything is a command, so Kaltsit does not have _interaction handlers_ per se.
 Instead, component and modal interactions execute commands.
 To facilitate this, you are able to provide all the input options of the command to be executed.
-This allows you to easily create repetitive flows such as confirmation or pagination without needing to write tons of boilerplate.
+This allows you to easily interlink your bot's functionality, as well as create repetitive flows such as confirmation or pagination without needing to write tons of boilerplate handlers.

 The `ComponentCommand` and `ComponentSubcommand` classes are provided for commands you wish to be able to execute via component but not via slash command.